enayetaitech/amplify/backend/backend_code.md

     // "noResolve": true,                                /* Disallow 'import's, 'require's or '<reference>'s from expanding the number of files TypeScript should add to a project. */

     /* JavaScript Support */
     // "allowJs": true,                                  /* Allow JavaScript files to be a part of your program.
-Use the 'checkJs' option to get errors from these files. */
+Use the 'checkJS' option to get errors from these files. */
     // "checkJs": true,                                  /* Enable error reporting in type-checked JavaScript files. */
     // "maxNodeModuleJsDepth": 1,                        /* Specify the maximum folder depth used for checking JavaScript files from 'node_modules'.
 Only applicable with 'allowJs'. */